-Thus far he has won 87 men's doubles titles (with 9 different partners), including a Gold medal at the 2000 Summer Olympics, four ATP World Tour Finals, and eight Grand Slam men's doubles titles attained with three different partners.
+Thus far he has won 88 men's doubles titles (with 10 different partners), including a Gold medal at the 2000 Summer Olympics, four ATP World Tour Finals, and eight Grand Slam men's doubles titles attained with three different partners.
 In addition, Nestor has won 4 Grand Slam mixed doubles titles: 2007 Australian Open with Elena Likhovtseva, the 2011 Australian Open with Katarina Srebotnik, and the 2013 Wimbledon and 2014 Australian Open with Kristina Mladenovic.
-His 87 men's doubles titles make him the third most decorated champion among doubles players.
-He was the first player in doubles tennis history to win every Grand Slam and Masters Series event, the Year End Championships and Olympic gold medal at least once in his career, an achievement that has since been matched by the Bryan Brothers.
-He was named ATP Doubles Team of the Year in 2002 and 2004 (with Mark Knowles) and 2008 (with Nenad Zimonjić).
+His 88 men's doubles titles make him the third most decorated champion among doubles players.
+He was the first player in doubles tennis history to win every Grand Slam and Masters Series event, the Year End Championships and Olympic gold medal at least once in his career.
+He was named ATP Doubles Team of the Year in 2002 and 2004 (with Mark Knowles) and 2008 (with Nenad Zimonjic).
 He became the World No. 1 ranked doubles player in the world in August 2002.
 Nestor's career-high singles ranking is World No. 58, which he reached in August 1999.

 In mixed doubles, he reached his first final at the 2003 US Open with Lina Krasnoroutskaya.
 He made it to the 2006 Australian Open and 2006 French Open finals, as well as winning the mixed doubles event at the 2007 Australian Open with partner Elena Likhovtseva.
 He won his second mixed doubles title at the 2011 Australian Open with Katarina Srebotnik.
-Nestor also won the 2013 Wimbledon mixed doubles title with Kristina Mladenovic (they also reached the 2013 French Open and 2015 Australian Open mixed doubles finals together).
+Nestor won the 2013 Wimbledon mixed doubles title with Kristina Mladenovic (they also reached the 2013 French Open and 2015 Australian Open mixed doubles finals together).
 In 2014, Nestor won his third Australian Open title, and his second Grand Slam title with Mladenovic, and this partnership has yielded his best stretch of mixed doubles results, with one semi-final appearance, one runner-up finish and two Grand Slam titles in the past four Grand Slam events.

 He has been a member of the Canadian Davis Cup team since 1992.
 He first came to prominence in the public eye that year by defeating then world number one Stefan Edberg in a hard-fought singles match in Vancouver.
 He was part of the squad who made history for Canada in 2013 as they were the first Canadian team in the Open Era to reach the World Group semifinals.